shishirkakhandki/shishirkakhandki/README.md

 Hi there, and welcome to my special profile.

-👨🏾‍🦱 My name is Shishir S. Kakhandki, male.
+👨🏾‍🦱 My name is Shishir.

 🤔 I am actively looking for solidity smart contract engineer roles.